In Essentials Unity

 “On the other hand, one of the weaknesses of independent Baptists has been calling non-essentials, essential. ...
 Practically speaking--it will be impossible for our churches to be what God intended and to make the difference that ‘salt and light’ should make if we are debating minor issues” (Church Still Works, p.
 215).

-Chappell does not tell us what these “minor issues are.”
+Pastor Chappell does not tell us what these “minor issues are.”
 He says we shouldn’t make “personal preferences” into major issues, but what are these “personal preferences”?
-He does say that eternal security and the reality of a literal Hell and the doctrine of the local church are “essential truths,” but these aren’t at issue among most fundamental Baptists.
+He does say that eternal security and the reality of a literal hell and the doctrine of the local church are “essential truths,” but these aren’t at issue among most fundamental Baptists.
 What Chappell does not deal with are the doctrines that are real issues today among fundamental Baptists, such as repentance, modesty in dress, contemporary worship music, Bible texts and versions, election, and building bridges to Southern Baptists and evangelicals.
 Are these “minor issues”?
+Should independent Baptists be unified in spite of these issues?
+We don’t get clear answers, only vague statements about a unity that disregards “preferences.”

 This reminds us that many men who are using the terms “essential” and “non-essential” refuse to tell us exactly what they mean and exactly where lines should be drawn.